-4.7.2.1 Biological Effects
+4.9.2.1.
+Biological Effects

 Alternative 1 (No Action) would retain existing data reporting systems for the for-hire sector.
-Harvest and bycatch in the private and for-hire charter vessel sector has been consistently monitored by MRFSS since its inception.
-[Note: The no action also includes what has been implemented through Amendment 15B.
-The final rule (74 FR 58902) for Amendment 15B states: "This final rule, for South Atlantic snapper grouper, requires a private recreational vessel that fishes in the exclusive economic zone (EEZ), if selected by NMFS, to maintain and submit fishing records; requires a vessel that fishes in the EEZ, if selected by NMFS, to carry an observer and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS."]
+This would include those data collection measures implemented by Amendment 15B including a requirement for private recreational vessels, if selected, that fish in the exclusive economic zone (EEZ), to maintain and submit fishing records; to carry observers and install an electronic logbook (ELB) and/or video monitoring equipment provided by NMFS.
+Currently, harvest and bycatch in the private and for-hire charter vessel sector has been consistently monitored by MRFSS since its inception.
 The survey uses a combination of random digit dialed telephone intercepts of coastal households for effort information and dock-side intercepts for individual trips for catch information to statistically estimate total catch and discards by species for each subregion, state, mode, primary area and wave.
 Bycatch is enumerated by disposition code for each fish caught but not kept (B2).
 Prior to 2000, sampling of the charter vessel sector resulted in highly variable estimates of catch.
 However, since 2000, a new sampling methodology has been implemented.
 A 10 percent sample of charter vessel captains is called weekly to obtain trip level information.
 In addition, the standard dockside intercept data are collected from charter vessels and charter vessel clients are sampled through the standard random digital dialing of coastal households.
 Precision of charter vessel effort estimates has improved by more than 50 percent due to these changes (Van Voorhees et al. 2000).
 Additional improvements are scheduled for MRFSS in the next few years.